-According to McKinsey & Company, a highly effective vaccination campaign for fighting the COVID-19 virus would return economic output in the U.S. to 2019 levels three to six months faster than a partially effective rollout.
+According to McKinsey & Company, a highly effective vaccination campaign for fighting SARS-CoV-2, the virus that causes COVID-19, would return U.S. economic output to 2019 levels three to six months faster than a partially effective rollout.
 By the end of 2022, that would add between $800 billion and $1.1 trillion to the economy.

 The COVID-19 vaccine would create a much bigger economic change than the polio vaccine did.
 People could return to dining indoors at restaurants, traveling, and staying in hotels.
-All students would return to in-person school, and many employees would go back to their workplaces.
+All students could return to in-person school, and many employees could go back to their workplaces.
 Hospitals could resume more of the elective procedures needed to keep them financially afloat.

-McKinsey & Company identified five challenges to achieving herd immunity in its December report:
+In its December 2020 report, McKinsey & Company identified five challenges to achieving herd immunity: